What are your fees?

 What happens after you serve my paper?

-We will mail your Proof of Service directly to you at the address you provide in your letter of instructions.
+We will mail your Proof of Service directly to you at the address you provide on the SER-001.
 You will need to take it to the court before your court date—you may wish to make a copy for yourself.

 What happens if you cannot serve my paper?